 Best 144Hz FreeSync Monitor for Nvidia: VIOTEK GN27DB

 Best FreeSync Monitors for Nvidia:

-The Acer XF250Q is one of the smaller monitors on this list but don’t take underestimate it.
-Even though it isn’t as large, this monitor still packs quite a punch and can battle it out with its bigger competitors.
-It features a 25″ 240Hz Full HD 1920 x 1080p Widescreen TN panel, which means that this monitor would output butter smooth visuals because of its 1ms response rate and its refresh rate as long as your graphics card can handle it.
+The Acer XF250Q is a free sync monitor that has tremendous value for its price.
+It features a 24.5-inch 240Hz Full HD 1920 x 1080p Widescreen TN panel, which means that this monitor would output butter smooth visuals because of its fantastic refresh rate and 1ms response time as long as your graphics card can handle it.

 Its 1080p resolution is perfect for its size and its Zero-Frame design makes it much more immersive.
 It has 2 HDMI ports and a DisplayPort, its stand is adjustable and it is also VESA compatible if you wish to mount it on a wall or desk instead.
 It also has a built-in speaker and USB ports as well.

 The Acer XF250Q is one of the cheapest monitors with a 240Hz refresh rate.
 Sure, it might be a little bit smaller than the other gaming monitors but the few inches you give up is definitely worth it if you want FreeSync capability, a 240Hz refresh rate and something that won’t hurt your wallet, all at the same time.

 The Viotek GN27DB curved gaming monitor is one of the cheapest FreeSync capable monitors that is also capable of outputting 1440p resolution.
 It offers a 27” 144Hz 2560 x 1440p VA panel, which means that it delivers a color-rich picture and a great experience because of its refresh rate and its FreeSync capability.